Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/implementing-a-provider/implement-pipeline-step/add-pipeline-step-template.rst

         endpoints for this provider.

         The id **{327A381B-59F8-4E88-B331-BEBC7BD87E4E}** is for the template that represents a tenant.
+This is a template that is provided with the framework.
+You should not change this value.

         The id you provide is for the item used organize the endpoints for this provider.

 8. Navigate to **Templates > Data Exchange > Providers > File System > Pipeline Steps > Read Text File Pipeline Step > Endpoints > EndpointFrom**.
-10. Set the following field value:
+9. Set the following field value:

     +---------+---------------------------------------+
     | Name    | **Title**                             |